uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1B.
 Release Year

-Definition: The year the platform edition was publicly/commercially released (Lee et al. 2024)
+Definition: The year the platform edition was publicly/commercially released (Lee et al., "VGMS 4.2," 2024)

 The edition's release year may differ from the game's initial release year.